warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Space

 A Space is a Warden address that serves as a management hub for a collection of [keys](#key).
 Spaces aggregate accounts for different blockchains by allowing users to interact with [Omnichain Applications](#omnichain-application).
-See also: [Chain Absraction](#chain-abstraction).
+See also: [Chain Abstraction](#chain-abstraction).

 ---